 Common to all

-In all types of business organizations, common problems are costs of capital, operational expertise, innovation as a competitive defense, and organic growth (more customers, investors).
+In all types of business organisations, common problems are costs of capital, operational expertise, innovation as a competitive defense, and organic growth (more customers, investors).

 Commonly, in the interview process candidates are allowed to comment broadly, and the company doesn’t indicate that any of these are problems or issues common to their industry, the candidate should flag the company as: